awsdocs/amazon-ec2-user-guide/doc_source/EBSPerformance.md

 ### Use RAID 0 to maximize utilization of instance resources<a name="RAID"></a>

 Some instance types can drive more I/O throughput than what you can provision for a single EBS volume\.
 You can join multiple volumes together in a RAID 0 configuration to use the available bandwidth for these instances\.
-For more information, see [RAID Configuration on Linux](raid-config.md)\.
+For more information, see [RAID configuration on Linux](raid-config.md)\.

 ### Track performance using Amazon CloudWatch<a name="cloudwatch"></a>